complexsystemslab/reading_list_journal_club/README.md

 A reading list for a journal club and special topics class

-`Unconventional approaches in AI: transdisciplinarity, complex systems perspectives, ethics and explainability`
+`Unconventional approaches in AI and CS: transdisciplinarity, complex systems perspectives, participatory design, ethics and explainability`

 ### Human computer interaction